 Species Legislation The Wildlife and Countryside Act 1981 (as amended) & The Conservation of Habitats and Species Regulations 2010.
 These make it an offence to: Deliberately or recklessly capture, injure or kill any wild animal of a European protected species Deliberately or recklessly disturb wild animals of any such species Damage or destroy their breeding site or resting place Bats (all species) Dormice Great crested newts Keep, transport, sell or exchange, or offer for sale or exchange, any live or dead animal, or any part of, or anything derived from these species.
-Otters Sand lizards and Disturbance of animals includes in particular any disturbance which is likely smooth snakes to impair their ability: -to survive, to breed or reproduce, or to rear or nurture their young, or in the case of animals of a hibernating or migratory species, to hibernate or migrate; to affect significantly the local distribution or abundance of the species to which they belong.
+Otters Sand lizards and Disturbance of animals includes in particular any disturbance which is likely smooth snakes to impair their ability: -to survive, to breed or reproduce, or to rear or nurture their young, or - in the case of animals of a hibernating or migratory species, to hibernate or migrate; to affect significantly the local distribution or abundance of the species to which they belong.
 Breeding birds The Wildlife and Countryside Act 1981 (as amended).
-This makes it (in particular illegal to intentionally kill, injure or take any wild bird and to take,
+This makes it Breeding birds (in particular to hibernate or migrate; to affect significantly the local distribution or abundance of the species to which they belong.

 Species Legislation barn owls) damage or destroy the nest (whilst being built or in use) or eggs.
 Adders, grass snakes, common lizards and slow worms The Wildlife and Countryside Act 1981 (as amended) (intentional killing and injuring only).
 This makes it illegal to kill or injure these animals.
 Water voles The Wildlife and Countryside Act 1981 (as amended).
 This makes it illegal to intentionally damage, destroy or obstruct access to any structure or place which water voles use for shelter or protection; it is also an offence to intentionally disturb water voles while they are using these places.
 White clawed crayfish The Wildlife and Countryside Act 1981 (as amended).
-This makes it an offence to: • intentionally, or recklessly, kill or injure any of the above species, and/or; • sell, or attempt to sell, any part of the species, alive or dead.
+This makes it an offence to: intentionally, or recklessly, kill or injure any of the above species, and/or; sell, or attempt to sell, any part of the species, alive or dead.
 Advertises that he buys or sells, or intends to buy or sell.
 Badgers The Protection of Badgers Act 1992.
 This makes it an offence to: Willfully killing, injures or takes, or attempts to kill, injure or take, a badger.
 Cruelly ill-treating a badger, digging for badgers, using badger tongs, using a firearm other than the type specified under the exceptions within the Act.
 Interfering with a badger sett by damaging, destroying, obstructing, causing dog a dog to enter a sett, disturbing an occupied sett - either by intent or by negligence.
 Selling or offering for sale a live badger, having possession or control of a live badger.
 Marking a badger or attaching any ring, tag, or other marking device to a badger.